ChocoboAnalyst/SQL-Projects/README.md

  SQL Queries & Database Analysis – Writing efficient queries, performing deep data exploration, and solving real-world business problems.
  Data Visualization with Tableau – Creating interactive dashboards that bring data to life.
  Excel for Data Analytics – Leveraging pivot tables, Power Query, and advanced formulas to clean and analyze data.
-Real-World Case Studies – Applying analytical skills to datasets from various industries like finance, retail, healthcare, and tech.
+ Real-World Case Studies – Applying analytical skills to datasets from various industries like finance, retail, healthcare, tech, and much more!

 📂 Featured Projects (as of 02/21/2025)